lucia-auth/lucia/documentation/docs/02_getting-started/index.md

 npm install lucia-sveltekit
 ```

-## Setting up Lucia
+## Set up Lucia

-In `$lib/lucia.ts`, import `lucia` and export it (in this case as `auth`).
+In `$lib/lucia.js`, import `lucia` and export it (in this case as `auth`).
 During this step, lucia requires 3 things: an adapter, a secret key, and the current environment.
 An adapter connects lucia to your database, secret is used to encrypt and hash your data, and env tells Lucia if it's running in development or production environment.
 Different adapters are needed for different databases, and it can be easily created if Lucia doesn't provide one.

 ```js
 import lucia from "lucia-sveltekit";